-As President of the Law Society of Newfoundland and Labrador during 2012-2013, I am pleased to welcome you to the Society's web site.
+As President of the Law Society of Newfoundland and Labrador for the 2017-2018 term, I am pleased to welcome you to the Law Society’s web site.
 I hope that you find it useful and interesting.

 The Law Society is the regulatory body for the legal profession in the province and is governed by the Benchers.
 The President acts as Chair of Benchers meetings, or Convocations, this word used because of Benchers authority to grant degrees in law.

 Benchers are comprised of 17 lawyers elected by their colleagues and 4 lay Benchers appointed by the Chief Justice of the Trial Division.
 All work to protect the public interest in the delivery of quality legal services.